Transactional emails can increase customer retention and speed up time to next purchase

 What’s more relevant than a message about a purchase someone just made?
 Transactional emails are peak relevance for brands, as they’re catching customers at their most excited state.

 Can you curate user-generated content (UGC) that shows how other customers use that product?
 Do you have any instructions or educational information that would help the customer get the most out of their purchase?
-If someone ordered a cooking utensil, for example, could you include a link to a recipe that utilizes that tool?
+If someone ordered a cooking utensil, for example, could you include a link to a recipe that uses that tool?

 7 types of transactional emails